*Updated on June 10, 2021

 At this stage, it is hard to come up with exact amounts but try your hardest to arrive at a reasonable estimate.
 These figures will serve as your basis for financial planning.

-These will be the basis of how much money you can set aside for savings and investments, as well as disposable income for fun things like travel, gifts for loved ones, or helping extended family.
+These will be the basis of how much money you can set aside for savings and investments, as well as disposable income for fun things like travel, gifts for loved ones, and helping extended family.

 Calculate how much you'll receive every payday